winningproduct/learn-portal/content/1-explore/04-personas.md

 ---
 title: "Personas"
 metaTitle: "Personas | WP"
 metaDescription: "A tool used to identify the types of users in the product.
-The product is designed specifically to target their needs instead 0of aone for generic set of users."
+The product is designed specifically to target their needs instead of a generic set of users."
 published: true
 metaTags:
   - Explore